yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/using-logical-replication/yugabtyedb-connector.md

 | 3 | `schema` | The second `schema` field is part of the event value.
 It specifies the Kafka Connect schema that describes what is in the event value's `payload` portion.
 In other words, the second `schema` describes the structure of the row that was changed.
 Typically, this schema contains nested schemas. |
 | 4 | `payload` | The second `payload` field is part of the event value.
 It has the structure described by the previous `schema` field and it contains the actual data for the row that was changed. |

-By default behavior is that the connector streams change event records to [topics with names that are the same as the event’s originating table](#reminder).
+By default behavior is that the connector streams change event records to [topics with names that are the same as the event's originating table](#reminder).

 {{< note title="Note" >}}